Desheen/Gynvael_missions/mission_48/README.md

 }
 ```

-since we add the total value of password to the key, we dont need to loop over the string anymore.
+since we going to add the total value of password to the key, we dont need to loop over the string ( char array if that matter ) anymore.
 ```
 // the value in the output array does not matter, because they will be overwritten, most important is the number of element
 // i just copied data array.